What is Fluoride Treatment?

 "I want to start off by thanking the entire team for all their attentiveness and patience.
 Carmen made the paperwork effortless and took the x-rays faster than anyone I've ever seen.
 Monica took great impressions for my whitening and initial pano was comfy.
 Dr. K is a sweetheart and I've found my dental home and will definitely refer my loved ones to her.
 There an amazing group of people.
 Price was reasonable as well for my cleaning, fluoride and home whitening trays.
 I'll be seeing them next week for a follow-up, see y'all soon!
 I called back to offer the girls breakfast or lunch for the whole team, just because it's COVID-19 season doesn't mean people can't show some love 😊"- A.M. / Google / Jun 26, 2020

-In-office fluoride treatments can be advantages for strengthening the teeth and reducing the chance of decay for children, teens, and adults.
+In-office fluoride treatments can be advantageous for strengthening the teeth and reducing the chance of decay for children, teens, and adults.
 Since children and some teens are at a higher risk for cavities, however, they are ideal candidates for receiving fluoride treatments during their cleaning and check-up visits with our team.
 Teenagers who are wearing braces or who have had cavities in the past can benefit from fluoride.
 Adults who have a history of decay or gum recession that has exposed the decay-prone root surfaces are also great candidates for professional fluoride treatments.
-In some case, fluoride use can help re-mineralize incipient (early) areas of decay on teeth and prevent the need for fillings, crowns, or other restorations.
-Dr. LeQuang may recommend in-office fluoride treatments and supplemental prescription-strength fluoride applications at home for any patient who may be at a higher risk of developing tooth decay.
+In some cases, fluoride varnish or fluoride paste use can help re-mineralize incipient (early) areas of decay on teeth and prevent the need for fillings, crowns, or other restorations.
+Our dentist may recommend in-office fluoride treatments and supplemental prescription-strength fluoride applications at home for any patient who may be at a higher risk of developing tooth decay.

 Fluoride treatments for cavity prevention are often covered by most dental insurance plans once or twice each year for kids and may be covered for teens and adults as well.
 To learn about your specific plan's coverage limits, our business team will get in contact with your insurance provider.
 Made Ya Smile in Katy, TX accepts most major PPO dental insurance plans and will file your claims on your behalf.
 We can also let you know of our convenient payment options if you have any out-of-pocket costs for your family's fluoride treatment or dental care.
-Our practice also partners with CareCredit® to bring low-cost financing solutions to dental patients.
+Our practice also partners with CareCredit® to make your fluoride varnish cost affordable.

-Dr. LeQuang and our team at Made Ya Smile are proud to offer the best possible care for your family's oral health.
-In-office fluoride treatments can help strengthen the teeth of children, teenagers, and adults and may be incorporating into your dental cleaning and exam visits to protect the teeth against decay or re-mineralize areas where early decay may be developing.
+Our dentist and team at Made Ya Smile are proud to offer the best possible care for your family's oral health.
+In-office fluoride treatments can help strengthen the teeth of children, teenagers, and adults and may be incorporated into your dental cleaning and exam visits to protect the teeth against decay or re-mineralize areas where early decay may be developing.
 Schedule your family's visits at our friendly Katy, TX practice today and let our team help you and your loved ones enjoy the benefits of a healthy smile.